 By setting custom parameters in your site tags, you can reach past visitors with ads about the exact products or services they viewed previously.
 If you have multiple categories, dynamic remarketing could help hyperfocus campaigns.

-Responsive ads solve that challenge.
+If you use them right, responsive display ads solve that challenge.

-The responsive ad format is an asset-based one, meaning the images you choose have to be high-quality and relevant.
+The responsive display ad format is an asset-based one, meaning the images you choose have to be high-quality and relevant.